-How PPP Pricing Can Unlock New Markets for Your SaaS
+# How PPP Pricing Opens New Markets for Your SaaS

 Purchasing Power Parity (PPP) comes from economics: it's essentially the exchange rate at which one currency buys the same product in another country.
 PPP reflects local cost-of-living, not just currency rates.

-For example, a Big Mac costs about $6.98 in Switzerland but only $2.55 in India, a 2.7× difference even though currency conversion alone wouldn’t predict it.
-PPP measures these differences, so you can set prices that feel fair in each market.
+The familiar illustration is the price of a burger: the same item can cost two to three times more in Switzerland than in India, a gap that raw currency conversion alone does not explain.
+PPP measures those differences, so you can set prices that feel fair in each market.

 Many simply can't afford your standard price, so they don't convert.
 This means if local incomes or prices are half those of the U.S., you might charge roughly half the U.S. price.
 Ignoring PPP, i.e. charging the same list price everywhere can alienate buyers in lower-income markets.